Dabke: Instruments

-The tablah (طبلة) is a small hand-drum also known as the durbakke.
+The ṭablah (طبلة) is a small hand-drum also known as the durbakke.
 Most tablahs are beautifully decorated, some with wood, tile or bone inlay, etched metal, or paintings in designs typical of the Near East.
 One of the most commonly played of the percussion instruments; the tablah is a membranophone of goat or fish skin stretched over a vase-shaped drum with a wide neck.
 Usually made of earthenware or metal, it is placed either under the left arm or between the legs and struck in the middle for the strong beats and on the edge for the sharp in-between beats.
 Though today fishskin heads are rarely used due to the climate.
 When the fishskin becomes loose, the drum head is heated to retighten the membrane, retune the instrument, and thus restore its correct sound.
 The membrane or head of the drum is now made out of plastic.
 The most commonly produced heads are from Alexandria, Egypt.

 The daff (دف), also known as the Riq (رق), is similar to the tambourine.
 It consists of a round frame, covered on one side with goat or fish skin.
 Pairs of metal discs are set into the frame to produce the jingle when struck by the hand.
 The sounds of this percussion instrument set the rhythm of much Arab music, particularly in the performances of classical pieces.

 The arghul (يرغول), also known as the yarghoul, is commonly used in solos, often accompanied by singers, that begin dabke performances.
 Unlike the mijwiz, it only has finger holes in one of its pipes/reeds. (see Al-Shamaliyya, under Types).

 The Shubabeh (شبابة) is a woodwind instrument traditionally made from reed cane.
 It differs from the Mijwiz and Arghul in that it does not have a reed, instead the musician blows against the side of the instrument at an angle to produce the tone.
 The Shubabeh is traditionally played by herders in the wilderness.